dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A61: DCE - Phase 2 - Cycle History Management Plan
 # Date Created: C152
 # Author: AI Model & Curator
+# Updated on: C160 (Add UI placeholders for buttons)

 - **Key/Value for A0:**
 - **Description:** Outlines the plan to allow users to save and load their entire cycle history (`dce_history.json`), enabling them to manage multiple development threads or back up their work.